la2050/archive/_projects/2016/off-peak-podcast.md

   - 'Community outreach '
   - Network/relationship support
   - 'Story Ideas, Interviewees'
+project_description: >-
+  LA Metro aims to connect Los Angeles residents to our community through the use of the podcasting medium to tell our collective urban story.
+We seek to unearth the iconic story of how the people of Los Angeles learn, create, play, connect, and live in our vibrant community.
+The podcast celebrates the past, present and future of mobility in Los Angeles through narrative content by creating story-driven podcasts that educate, inspire and entertain people.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Government responsiveness to residents’ needs","Travel time to